Matteas-Eden/tpf-dragons-edition/DOCUMENTATION.md

 whistle in the game.

 Now I recommend you to go to [here](https://github.com/DragonBlame/tpf-dragons-edition/blob/dev/CHANGELOG.md) to see if you didn’t miss any important updates.
+Just to be sure also check the older changelog [here](https://docs.google.com/spreadsheets/d/1tyDaXgHrmInELa1Fr180LcvmggFAEtEw0xJIjuneVK4/edit?usp=sharing).

 And some hints (and possibly **spoilers**) before the end.